Membership

 The Fruit Share is fresh, local, seasonal, conventionally grown fruit from neighboring orchards and fruit farms.
 Some of the berries are no-spray or organic depending on the crop.

-Once you become a member by purchasing a vegetable share you have options to add to your share.
+Once you become a member by purchasing a vegetable share, you have options to add to your share.
 You can get a weekly fruit, mushroom, or bread share, or a monthly coffee share or dry bean share from Stoneledge Farm.
-You can order honey, maple syrup, seed oils, chocolate, and bulk vegetables & fruit from the Stoneledge Farm Marketplace.
-Order from Pleasant Valley Farm’s CSA Store for local organic eggs, cheeses, poultry and meats, seafood, local bread, nut butters, jams, soup mixes, and so much more!
+You can also order local honey, maple syrup, nut butters, jams, pasta, sauces, mushrooms, seed oils, flour, fair trade chocolate, seasonal bulk vegetables & fruit, and more from the Stoneledge Farm Marketplace.

 Stoneledge Farm acts in good faith to provide CSA members with plentiful shares of fresh, local, organic produce for the CSA harvest season.
 Farming is dependent upon nature with no guarantee of quantities or contents of the CSA shares.
 By becoming a CSA member you are agreeing that these benefits and risks are included the CSA membership: a commitment to eating seasonally, supporting regional agriculture and a small family farm, your local community and to share the bounty of the harvest and well as the risk of production.